As part of its NEXT plan to roll out 10 new models over the next 20 months, Nissan has introduced its next-generation Pathfinder and Frontier.

 For 2022 the Frontier, Nissan’s stalwart entry in the reinvigorated mid-size segment, has received its first major revamp since the 2005 model year.

 It comes with a choice of two cab configurations, King Cab or Crew Cab and in Canada, is available in three different trim levels, S, SV and PRO-4X.
 The 2022 Frontier King Cab is offered in 4WD for all grades, in S, SV and PRO-4X grades, while Crew Cabs come as an SV or PRO-4X.

 All Canadian market Frontiers, regardless of cab, bed and trim configurations come with standard part-time four-wheel drive (4WD).

 A 5-foot bed is standard on the PRO-4X Crew Cab with a 6-foot bed standard on Crew Cab SV Long Wheelbase models.
 A 6-foot bed is also standard on all King Cab models.

 In terms of styling, the 2022 model marks a significant departure from its predecessor.
 Bolder, more square-rigged sheet metal signifies the new model, with overtones of the popular late-1980s/early 1990s Hardbody which cemented the brand’s reputation in the 4×4 segment, reinforced by its visibility and success in off-road motorsports competition.

-Underneath, the new Frontier still retains its proven (and sturdy) ladder frame; but features revamped suspension that’s optimized for both on and off-road conditions, with retuned steering to improve on centre feel and deliver better response.
+Underneath, the new Frontier still retains its proven (and sturdy) ladder frame; but features a revamped suspension that’s optimized for both on and off-road conditions, with retuned steering to improve on-centre feel and deliver a better response.